wso2/product-is/product-scenarios/1-manage-users-roles/1.7-manage-user-roles/README.md

 # 1.7 Privileged users should be able to manage roles

 ## Business use-case narrative
-As an administrator I should be able to add/update user roles and assign/unassign roles of the users.
+Privilege users can add/update user roles and assign/unassign roles of the users.

 ## Persona
 Admin